 Is there financial assistance available for the Summit?
 If I am awarded travel assistance, when will I receive the funds?

-We have a limited amount of funds designated to assist students who otherwise would not be able to attend to the Summit.
+We have a limited amount of funds designated to assist students who otherwise would not be able to attend the Summit.
 If you require financial assistance to attend the event, make sure you fill out the Summit Financial Assistance Application, which can be accessed through the Student Summit Application.
 If you are granted a travel award, it will be given in the form of a reimbursement check when you arrive at the Summit.

 Will GlobeMed provide transportation for students to and from the airport?